 5. Arundhati Bhattacharya

 Arundhati Bhattacharya has many records in the name of Arundhati Bhattacharya.
 She set the record for the first woman to achieve the post of chief in the State bank of India for seven years.
 She is also the first Indian woman to record her name on the list of fortunes.

 In 1977, Arundhati Bhattacharya had joined SBI as probationary officer.
 She has worked in various banks during her 36 year career.
 She has also worked at the State Bank of India, a branch in New York, and she has been the managing director of SBI capital markets.

 No doubt Arundhati Bhattacharya is a successful women entrepreneurs in india and she has been listed among the 30 most powerful women in Forbes in 2015.

 6. Ekta Kapoor

 Ekta Kapoor is the most popular personality in India and she is recognized as the director and producer in Bollywood industry and she has her own production company named Balaji telefilms.
 Apart from this, Ekta Kapoor is a successful business enter Premier who has made her place in the hearts of Indian people due to her work in Bollywood industry.

 Ekta Kapoor has a background of great personalities in India as her father was a superstar in his time.
 Her brother is also a well-known actor in the Bollywood industry.

 Ekta Kapoor has given various web series and serials under the banner of Balaji telefilms.
-She is listed among the 10 greatest and most successful entrepreneurs.
+She is listed among the successful women entrepreneurs in india.
 Ekta Kapoor has not only given web series and cereals but also she has directed and produced movies.